watson-intu/cpp-sdk/README.md

 # Building

+NOTE: It probably is not necessary to download the toolchains from the aldebaran website to compile the WDC SDK.

 ## Building for Nao/Pepper using OSX

 1. Setup qibuild & cmake, see http://doc.aldebaran.com/2-1/dev/cpp/install_guide.html for instructions on getting those installed.